babsey/nest-desktop-legacy/docs/user/faq.rst

 Application
 -----------

+Where can I find configurations?
+  You find configurations by clicking on the cog icon right to navigation side bar.
+  The configurations are stored as 'localStorage' of the browser.

 How can I change configurations?
   You can change configurations in the configuration section by clicking on cog icon next to navigation side bar.